-BMC Pharmacology and Toxicology operates an open peer-review system, where the reviewers' names are included on the peer review reports for authors.
-In addition, if the article is published, the named reviewer reports are published online alongside the article under a Creative Commons Attribution License 4.0.
-Previous versions of the manuscript and all author responses to the reviewers are available by contacting firstname.lastname@example.org.
+BMC Pharmacology and Toxicology operates a transparent peer-review system, where, if the article is published, the reviewer reports are published online alongside the article under a Creative Commons Attribution License 4.0 but the reviewer is not named.

-Manuscripts submitted to BMC Pharmacology and Toxicology are assessed by our editors and/or peer reviewers.
-Overall editorial responsibility for the journal is with the Editor.
-Section Editors provide oversight for manuscripts submitted to their section with Associate Editors acting as handling editors.
+Manuscripts submitted to BMC Pharmacology and Toxicology are assessed by our editors.
+All published articles are peer-reviewed.
+Overall editorial responsibility for the journal is with the Editor, with Editorial Board Members acting as handling editors.

 BMC Pharmacology and Toxicology is part of the BMC series which publishes subject-specific journals focused on the needs of individual research communities across all areas of biology and medicine.
 We do not make editorial decisions on the basis of the interest of a study or its likely impact.
 Studies must be scientifically valid; for research articles this includes a scientifically sound research question, the use of suitable methods and analysis, and following community-agreed standards relevant to the research field.